seidefrank/JSONexpr/README.md

 is fully compliant JSON, acceptable to any and all JSON parsers, for example JSON-based configuration-file readers.

+### Prerequisites

+Your system must have _node.js_ installed.
+You are set up correctly when the command `node --help` responds with node.js' help screen.
+The Internet has many instructions on installing node.js on your machine.

 ### Example use

 Assume you currently read your configuration file as follows: